idvorkin/idvorkin.github.io/_td/recommender.md

 #### Implementation notes

-* Can make recommendations more resonsive by doing offline
+- Can make recommendations more resonsive by doing offline
-* Keep multiple sets of versioned recommendations.
+- Keep multiple sets of versioned recommendations.
 Helpful for testing and rolling back

-#### Commercial vs a recommendation.
+#### Commercial vs a recommendation

-   *  Commercial - something we want to sell you vs the right thing for you
+- Commercial - something we want to sell you vs the right thing for you
-   * Deal of the day is a commercial
+- Deal of the day is a commercial
-   * Coupons are commercials, and trade CAC for LTCV or ARPU
+- Coupons are commercials, and trade CAC for LTCV or ARPU

 ### Solving Cold Start For Users

 What is cold start

 #### How to find new stuff

-* Add a new stuff section - users like that.
+- Add a new stuff section - users like that.
-* Boost and then let decay
+- Boost and then let decay

 Keeping track of visitors